fonttools/fontbakery/docs/source/developer/writing-profiles.md

 To achieve this, Font Bakery uses inspection (meta programming) to get the parameter names of a check (or condition) and then resolves these dependencies using the matching definitions in the profile namespace.

 There's a collection of different types that together populate the profile namespace.
 We need almost all of them to make our example from above work.
-Yet in this case they are already predefined in `FontsSpec`, making this also a documentation of those.
+Yet in this case they are already predefined in `FontsProfile`, making this also a documentation of those.

 #### `fonts` Expected Value

-`FontSpec` also defines a command line argument `fonts`, which is then passed as a value to the check runner.
+`FontProfile` also defines a command line argument `fonts`, which is then passed as a value to the check runner.

 In order to to make the namespace aware of a value that's going to be provided when the check is executed, a `FontBakeryExpectedValue` is defined and added to the profile.